apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 By default, running the `cordova build` command creates an unsigned _.bar_ package file suitable for testing on a device or simulator.

-You need to run a different `build` command to create a release version suitable for distribution through BlackBerry World.
-It does not rely on the `cordova` CLI tool, and instead uses the following
+Use `--release` to create a release version suitable for distribution through BlackBerry World.

-syntax:
+    $ cordova build --release --keystorepass <signing password>

+The `--keystorepass` option specifies the password you defined when configuring your computer to sign applications.

+## Deploy to Other Locations

+The instructions above assume a device is plugged in via USB or a simulator is running on the local machine.
+It is also possible to deploy to other locations.

+An additional set of command-line utilities are included when you set up the BlackBerry 10 platform for your project.
+The following command, in this case invoked from the project top-level directory, associates a target named _emu_ with an IP address.

 * On Windows:

-    $ platforms\blackberry10\cordova\build.bat --release --keystorepass mysecret
+    $ platforms\blackberry10\cordova\target.bat add emu 192.168.2.24 -t simulator

 * On Mac/Linux:

-    $ platforms/blackberry10/cordova/build --release --keystorepass mysecret

-The `--keystorepass` option specifies the password you defined when configuring your computer to sign applications.
+    $ platforms/blackberry10/cordova/target add emu 192.168.2.24 -t simulator

+Once the target is defined, you can provide it to the run command using `--target`:

+    $ cordova run blackberry10 --target=emu